aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Mushroom.md

 ## randomposafter set to true
 This enemy action always sets the randomposafter local to true.
 This means that in [post-action](../../Battle%20flow/Action%20coroutines/DoAction.md#no-fled-enemy-post-action) when no enemy fled, this enemy's [position](../../Actors%20states/BattlePosition.md) will be randomly determined between `Ground` and `Flying`.

+## hardmode changes
+hardmode being true changes the odds in move selection to be unbiased to use any moves instead of being biased towards the aerial spin attack.

 ## Move selection
 2 moves are possible: